ZachChristensen28/TA-pihole_dns/README.md

 - adding dest field to map to CIM.
 - updated CNAME reply codes to respond with NoError.
 - Added dest_port field to forwarded events.
+- Updated answer field to default to reply_code if answer does not exist.
 ```

 ## Bugs/Feature Requests